aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/specific-parameters-for-1d-barcodes/_index.md

 ## **Setting Wide-to-Narrow Ratio**
 Two-width 1D barcodes are based on the binary code principle, meaning that information is encoded using bars and spaces with two options of width: wide and narrow.
 Two-width barcode symbologies include the following: *Codabar*, *Code 11*, *Code 32*, *Code 39*, *DataLogic 2-of-5*, *IATA 2-of-5*, *Interleaved 2-of-5*, *ITF 6*, *ITF 14*, *Matrix 2-of-5*, *MSI*, *OPC*, *PZN*, *Standard 2-of-5*, and *VIN*.

 In ***Aspose.BarCode for Java***, the **wide-to-narrow ratio** defines the relation between the width of wide and narrow elements.
 It can be set using the *setWideNarrowRatio* method of class [*BarcodeParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeParameters).
-The larger the value of the wide-to-narrow ratio, the greater the width of the generated barcode.
+The larger if the value of the wide-to-narrow ratio, the larger is the width of the generated barcode.
 However, the readability also improves with an increase in this parameter.
 By default, *WideNarrowRatio* is set to 3.

 |<p align="center">**Wide-to-Narrow Ratio**</p>|<p align="center">**Is Set to 2**</p>|<p align="center">**Is Set to 5**</p>|
 | :-: | :-: | :-: |